dev-masih/defgraph/README.md

 Removing an existing route between nodes with ids of source_id and destination_id
 **arguments:** source_id as number, destination_id as number

+### map_update_node_position(node_id, position)
+Updating an existing node position to a new position
+**arguments:** node_id as number, position as vector3

-### move_initialize(source_position, destination_id)
+### move_initialize(source_position, destination_id, threshold)
-initialize moves from source_position to a node with an id of destination_id inside the created map
+initialize moves from source_position to a node with an id of destination_id inside the created map and using given threshold for calculations
-**arguments:** source_position as vector3, destination_id as number
+**arguments:** source_position as vector3, destination_id as number, threshold as number
 **return:** special movement data as table
 > **Note:** The returned special table consists of combined data to use later in `move_player` and `debug_draw_player_move` functions.
 If at any time you decided to change the destination of game object you have to call this function and overwrite old movement data with returned one.
+The value of `threshold` should be higher as go's speed goas up but the minimum value for the `threshold` should be at least 1.

-### move_player(current_position, speed, threshold, move_data)
+### move_player(current_position, speed, move_data)
-calculate movements from current_position of the game object inside the created map considering given speed and threshold, using last calculated movement data
+calculate movements from current_position of the game object inside the created map considering given speed and using last calculated movement data
-**arguments:** current_position as vector3, speed as number, threshold as number, move_data as table
+**arguments:** current_position as vector3, speed as number, move_data as table
 **return:** new movement data as table, move result table like { `position`: next position of game object as vector3, `is_reached`: is game object reached the destination as boolean }
 > **Note:** The returned new movement data should overwrite old movement data. normally this function is placed inside go update function and you can set go position to `position` that is inside move result table. also, you should multiply `dt` with speed yourself before passing it to function.
-The value of `threshold` should be higher as go's speed goas up but the minimum value for the `threshold` should be at least 1.

 ### debug_set_properties(node_color, route_color, draw_scale)
 set debug drawing properties